getodk/collect/CONTRIBUTING.md

         git push

-1. [Open a pull request](https://help.github.com/articles/creating-a-pull-request/).
+1. When your changes are ready to be added to the core ODK Collect project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
 Make sure to set the base fork to `opendatakit/collect`.
 Describe your changes in the comment, refer to any relevant issues and tag any person you think might need to know about the changes.

 ## Style guidelines
 For now, match the style of the code in the file you are editing.
 When creating new files, follow the [Android style rules](http://source.android.com/source/code-style.html).